 Day 1: Reaching Miao and Deban

 Miao is a small town just at the edge of Namdapha National Park buffer area.
 You need to get your papers checked at the Forest Office here and in case you had booked rooms at the forest rest house, you need to get confirmatory paperwork for that too.
-If the road to Miao was bad, the road onwards is non-existent.
-Either you need a highly capable vehicle along with a very good driver or hire a local driver.
-We had to hire a local one, a pickup van where only one could sit alongside the driver and the remaining two had to stand behind like cattle completely exposed to the chilly winds.
-It took at least three hours as we crossed dried up vast small settlements, paddy fields, streams and slippery puddles, exactly in that order.
+If the road to Miao was bad, the road onward was non-existent.
+Either you need a highly capable vehicle along with a very good driver or hire a local driver on this road.
+We had to hire a local one, a pickup van where only one could sit alongside the driver and the remaining two had to stand behind like cattle completely exposed to the chilly winds of December.
+It took at least three hours as we crossed dried up streams, small settlements, paddy fields, slippery puddles, exactly in that order.
 It was already dark by the time we made it to the Forest Rest House at Deban, located in the midst of the jungle and by the side of the Noa Dihing river.
 There is a small village too on the other side of the river but we’ll come to that later on.